isomerpages/gb-assist/pages/solutionrepo/solution1378.md

 ---
-title: COVID-19 Support i-FTEMP Detector-Time Attendance & SafeEntry
+title: COVID-19 Support Intelli-Temperature Attendance System Version 1.0.3-Package B (On-Premise - 2 units)
 permalink: /productivity-solutions-grant/solutionrepo/solution1378
 ---

 #### Description

-The i-FTemp Detector is a facial recognition device featuring an industrial-grade camera and liveness detection technology.
-It is equipped with a contactless thermal infrared sensor for abnormal human body temperature detection and works with face mask usage.
-The i-FTemp Detector can be deployed for automated temperature screening, access control, visitor management, time-attendance and SafeEntry logging.
-It is integrated with a barcode reader to scan identification cards.
+Intelli-Temperature Attendance System is a solution that combines non-contact temperature screening, facial recogntion and face mask detection.
+The solution can optionally be integrated with a door access system (Integration is not within scope).
+It also integrates with SafeEntry for companies to automatically submit "check-ins" for their employees upon going to work.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Assimilated_Technologies_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Anewtech_Systems_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria